Abu Ghraib torture and prisoner abuse: Death of Manadel al-Jamadi

-Manadel al-Jamadi, a prisoner at Abu Ghraib prison, died after CIA officer Mark Swanner and a private contractor ("identified in military-court papers only as 'Clint C.) interrogated and tortured him in November 2003.
+Manadel al-Jamadi, a prisoner at Abu Ghraib prison, died after CIA officer Mark Swanner and Sabrina Harman interrogated and tortured him in November 2003.
 After al-Jamadi's death, his corpse was packed in ice; the corpse was in the background for widely reprinted photographs of grinning U.S. Army specialists Sabrina Harman and Charles Graner, each of whom offered a "thumbs-up" gesture.
 Al-Jamadi had been a suspect in a bomb attack that killed 12 people in a Baghdad Red Cross facility, even though there was no confirmation of his involvement in these attacks.
 A military autopsy declared al-Jamadi's death a homicide.
 No one has been charged with his death.
 In 2011, Attorney General Eric Holder said that he had opened a full criminal investigation into al-Jamadi's death.
 In August 2012, Holder announced that no criminal charges would be brought.

 Prisoner rape

+Stripping prisoners of their clothes was a common form of sexual humiliation and degradation during the torture at Abu Ghraib.
 In 2004, Antonio Taguba, a major general in the U.S. Army, wrote in the Taguba Report that a detainee had been sodomized with "a chemical light and perhaps a broomstick."
 In 2009, Taguba stated that there was photographic evidence of American soldiers and translators having raped detainees at Abu Ghraib.
 An Abu Ghraib detainee told investigators that he heard an Iraqi teenage boy screaming, and saw an Army translator raping him, while a female soldier took pictures.
 A witness identified the alleged rapist as an American-Egyptian who worked as a translator.
 In 2009, he was the subject of a civil court case in the United States.
 Another photo shows an American soldier apparently raping a female prisoner.
 Other photos show interrogators sexually assaulting prisoners with objects including a truncheon, wire and a phosphorescent tube, and a female prisoner having her clothing forcibly removed to expose her breasts.
 Taguba supported United States President Barack Obama's decision not to release the photos, stating, "These pictures show torture, abuse, rape and every indecency."
 Obama, who had initially agreed to release the photographs, changed his mind after lobbying from senior military figures; Obama stated that their release could put troops in danger and "inflame anti-American public opinion".

 In other instances of sexual abuse, soldiers were found to have raped female inmates.
 Senior U.S. officials admitted that rape had taken place at Abu Ghraib.
 Some of the women who had been raped became pregnant, and in some cases, were later killed by their family members in what were thought to be instances of honor killing.
-In addition, according to Seymour Hersh, video exists which shows that children were raped by prison staff in front of watching women.
+In addition, journalist Seymour Hersh alleged in July 2004 that the Department of Defense had in its possession videos showing male children being raped by Iraqi prison staff in front of female prisoners.